 The simple answer is that the wider the lens, the further apart objects within a scene will appear.
-A longer focal length will compress perspective in the image and make images appear closer together.
+Longer focal lengths compress perspective in the image and makes objects appear closer together.

 These photos show you what I mean far better than I could ever say in words.

-Did you notice how with the shorter focal lengths you could see more to the side of the lenses?
+Did you notice how with the shorter focal lengths you can see more to the side of the lenses?
 We’ll talk about that in a moment.

-So, we’ve kind of answered the next question, but just to be thorough…
+So, you might think we’ve answered the next question, but there’s more to it than that…

 4. Why use different focal lengths?

-You can have a big impact on your subject’s appearance with the focal length you use.
-It will affect how much of the background is in shot, as well as the shape and proportions of their face.
+You can change your subject’s appearance with your choice of focal length for portraits (click the link to see).
+It affects how much of the background is in shot, as well as the shape and proportions of your subject’s face.

-We don’t want to make a person’s forehead and nose seem bigger than it is, or change the shape their face by getting up close and using a lens with a focal length of say 24mm for a head and shoulders shot.
+- You don’t want to make a person’s forehead and nose seem bigger than it is, or change the shape of their face by getting up close and using a lens with a focal length of say 24mm for a head and shoulders shot.

-If, however, you were taking a photo of a person and wanted to show them in context to their environment, a 24mm could be the right choice if they were small and in the middle of the frame.
+- However, for an environmental portrait showing your subject in their environment, a 24mm focal length could be the right choice if they’re small and in the middle of the frame.

-An 85mm lens on a full frame camera (50mm lens on a crop camera) is considered the ideal focal length for flattering portrait photos.
+An 85mm lens on a full frame camera is considered the ideal focal length for flattering portrait photos.

-A quick guide of focal lengths to use for portraiture:
+A quick guide to best portrait focal lengths to use: